About Bandim Health Project

 The urban study area consists of six suburban areas of the capital Bissau: Bandim 1, Bandim 2, Belem, Mindará, Cuntum 1 and Cuntum 2.

-BHP carries out regular censuses of the entire population in the study area about every three years.
+BHP carries out regular censuses of the entire population in the study area.
 All houses in the area are divided into groups of houses called zones, and every house within each zone has been given a number.

 Every month, all households with women in the fertile age are visited to register new pregnancies.
 All newborns are registered and an interview on the pregnancy, the delivery and on household factors is carried out.
-All children are followed every 3 months, until they're three years of age.
-At the routine follow-up visits, information on nutritional status, vaccinations, morbidity and hospitalisations is collected.
+All children are followed every 3-4 months, until they are 3 years of age.
+At the routine follow-up visits, information on antenatal care, socioeconomic indicators and immunizations, hospitalizations and nutritional status is collected.

-In addition, BHP registers the routine vaccinations, monitors consultations and treatment of TB and HIV at three health centres within the study area.
-BHP registers all births at the maternity ward and all hospitalisations at the paediatric ward at the national Hospital Simão Mendes two kilometres outside the study area.
+In addition, BHP registers the routine vaccinations, monitors consultations and treatment of TB and HIV at three health centers within the study area.
+BHP registers all births at the maternity ward and all hospitalizations at the pediatric ward at the national Hospital Simão Mendes two kilometers outside the study area.

 Rural study area

-In rural Bissau, BHP follows 182 clusters of 100 women in the fertile age and all their children below five years of age.
-Four mobile teams visit the villages closest to Bissau every month and villages furthest away every six months registering pregnancies, births and deaths among previously registered women and all children below the age of five.
-Information on antenatal care, socioeconomic indicators and immunisations, hospitalisations and nutritional status is collected.
+In rural Bissau, BHP follows 222 clusters of 100 women in the fertile age and all their children below five years of age.
+Four mobile teams visit the villages closest to Bissau every month and villages furthest away every 6 months registering pregnancies, births and deaths among previously registered women and all children below the age of 5.
+Information on antenatal care, socioeconomic indicators and immunizations, hospitalizations and nutritional status is collected.

-The project collaborates closely with the three local health centres in the study area, and a number of other health institutions, including the national laboratory, LNSP, the national hospital, Hospital National Simão Mendes, HNSM, the national tuberculosis hospital and INASA, the National Public Health Institute.
+The project collaborates closely with the local health institutions, including the national laboratory LNSP, the national hospital Simão Mendes, and the national tuberculosis hospital.

 One of Guinea-Bissau’s biggest employers

-BHP has a good reputation in the local community and at the institutions, which collaborates with the project.
+BHP has a good reputation in the local community and at the collaborating institutions.

 Over the years, a group of Guinean health scientists have completed formal training overseas in epidemiology, and have obtained a Master degree or PhD.